-Additionally, in February 2014, staff began working to create a turnkey solution for the migration and consolidation of multiple state and local debt databases into one new SQL database with ad-hoc reporting capabilities.
+Additionally, staff created a turnkey solution for the migration and consolidation of multiple state and local debt databases into one SQL database with ad-hoc reporting capabilities.
 The new system was fully implemented in September 2016 and has facilitated real-time access to multiple years of current and historical debt data allowing Board staff to produce reports in a timelier manner.
-This database upgrade has allowed staff to respond more efficiently to ad-hoc requests and conduct more detailed analysis on Texas' overall debt picture.
+This database upgrade has allowed staff to make more debt information transparent on the agency's website, respond more efficiently to ad-hoc requests and conduct more detailed analysis on Texas' overall debt picture.